realvjy/realvjy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on open design hub and [designletter](https://designletter.co).
+- 🔭 I’m currently building tools and art for metaverse.
+Also curate [designletter](https://designletter.co).
 Check my current project in pinned section below.
 - 💬 Ask me about anything related to design
 - 📫 How to reach me: [@realvjy](https://twitter.com/realvjy)